How to Ask for the Sale Without Being Pushy in Field Service

 It’s clear there’s a disconnect between what sales reps and buyers want to talk about, and that just shouldn’t be the case.

-Sales expert Jake Dunlap gives a great approach for reps to take instead: “If someone reaches out asking about your services, do not say ‘Great, let’s hop on a call to discuss.’
+“If someone reaches out asking about your services, do not say ‘Great, let’s hop on a call to discuss.’
 If someone is looking for more information, help them first and then ask them to connect.
 Don’t go for the hard pitch when someone has a basic question.”

 For example, if a customer asks straightaway about the price of your services, don’t give them an evasive answer and instead pivot to your pitch.
 Not only does it seem shady, but it also reveals that you aren’t their ally in their buying process.
 It’s an immediate red flag that you want to sell them on something instead of offering the best solution for them.

-Rather, in cases like this, explain your pricing to them first.
+In cases like this, explain your pricing to them first.
 And if they object and say it’s too much, view it as an opportunity to become consultative.
 Ask them questions like

 Sometimes, you’ll find people don’t actually know their budget for a project.
 Or they may not have done the research to understand what the average cost of services like yours are.
 It’s a great opportunity to consult with them and to really discover where their objection is coming from.